 Dear Worried Sick!,

 To drink or not to drink, that is a college question.
 Each person faces the decision around if, when, and how much alcohol is appropriate to consume.
 And being open, honest and direct in your communications with a partner regarding the role of alcohol in your lives does not sound like such a bad thing.
 It's certainly all right for you to express to your partner your opinions and concerns about drinking.
 Voicing your feelings with her is an important step toward reaching a mutually comfortable decision about whether, and how much, alcohol to use.
-It's important that each of you has a chance to air your views on drinking — how you think it might affect you as individuals and as a couple.
+It's crucial that each of you has a chance to air your views on drinking — how you think it might affect you as individuals and as a couple.
 Ultimately, your partner will have to decide for herself what is right for her.
 It may comfort you to know the majority of college students handle their drinking well; if you're both aware of healthy drinking choices, and practice them, the likelihood of problems is much lower.

 Before you talk with your partner, you may want to spend some time thinking privately about why the possibility of her drinking upsets you.
 Has a friend or family member had trouble managing her or his drinking?
 Are you worried about her health or safety?
 Do you have concerns that her behavior or feelings would change if she drinks?
 What specifically makes you nervous?
 You might find it helpful to sort through these issues with the help of a trusted friend, counselor, religious leader, or health care provider.
 Also, think about how her drinking would affect you and your relationship.
 Perhaps you're worried that she would pressure you to drink when you spend time together.
 Or do you think she won't like you anymore if you stand by your decision not to drink?
 Maybe you're imagining that under the influence of alcohol, she'll become enamored of someone else.
 During your heart-to-heart, you and your partner can talk about some of these feelings.
 She may have similar worries.